atimpone/aws-foundation-journey/content/03-preprod-prod/_index.md

 ---
-title: 'Establish Pre-Production Test and Production Environments'
+title: 'Expanding Your Foundation to Support Pre-Production Test and Production Environments'
 menuTitle: '3.
-Establish Test and Prod'
+Foundation for Test and Prod'
 disableToc: true
 weight: 30
 ---